philtipping31/PP4---BrickBros/README.md

 User stories were added to sprints to allow me to focus on sections of work at a particular time.

-As things occured, other items would be introduced and re-prioritised, enforcing the agile methodology of working.
+As things occured, other items would be introduced and re-prioritisied, enforcing the agile methodology of working.

 ![Git hub agile issues board](readmedocs/screenshots/github-board.png)